What is proustite? Commonly called “blood of the bull” or "ruby silver" scarlet proustite is a hard-to-find silver compound and a sulfosalt mineral.

-The red color of these last two silver minerals makes them the most appealing and eagerly sought silver species.
+The red color of proustite and pyrargyrite (both silver compounds) makes them the most appealing and eagerly sought silver species.
 Collectors are overjoyed when they obtain a specimen of either of these silver compounds since today’s silver mines rarely encounter such specimens.
 Many found in the early centuries of silver mining have long since ended up in museums or in private collections.

-Plus, there is the problem of proustite and pyrargyrite darkening with age and gradually losing their vibrant red colors.
 Of the two, proustite exhibits the richest red color and when found in quantity in Chanarcillo, Chile, was given the name Sangre de Torro, or Blood of the Bull.
-Pyrargyrite is a somewhat darker red color and is still occasionally found today in silver mines of Mexico.
+Pyrargyrite is a somewhat darker red color and is still occasionally found today in the silver mines of Mexico.

-Some 30 years ago, I was traveling in Mexico visiting silver mines with my son, Evan, and Bill Panczner and his son, Chris.
-This included a visit to a silver mine at Fresnillo, Chihuahua, Mexico.
+Some 30 years ago, I was traveling in Mexico visiting silver mines including the mine at Fresnillo, Chihuahua, Mexico.

-Prior to going underground, we were being escorted through the mill by an engineer.
+Prior to going underground, my party was escorted through the mill by an engineer.
 As we stood by the conveyor belt watching silver ore come from the depths, I asked the engineer if proustite or pyrargyrite crystals ever showed up on the conveyor belt.

-Pyrargyrite is a silver antimony sulfide, and proustite is a silver arsenic sulfide.
-Both exhibit a lovely red color with proustite being the brighter red, hence the general name ruby silver.
+Pyrargyrite is a silver antimony sulfide and proustite is a silver arsenic sulfide.
+Proustite has a Mohs-scale hardness of 2 to 2.5.
 Both species are rare, with pyrargyrite a little more common and a slightly darker shade of red.